Take a look at 21 Different Types of Zebra Plants for your succulent collection, each one of these is stylish and unique in appearance.

 Botanical Name: Tulista pumila ‘Emperor’

-‘Emperor’ features long, pointed, fleshy grey-green leaves covered with uneven pure white raised spots.
+‘Emperor’ features long, pointed, fleshy gray-green leaves covered with uneven pure white raised spots.

 11. Tears of Angels